minprog/progik-old/30 Homework/40 Homework 4/50 Extra.md

 We're _pining_ for some interesting variants.
 If you do add extra features to your tree -- or create any other work -- make sure to add a comment within your `hw4pr4.py` file explaining how to run your code... .

 Any composition is welcome.
-For full extra credit, there needs to be _some_ recursive function of your own design that contributes to your art, but it does **not** have to be entirely recursive... !
+There needs to be _some_ recursive function of your own design that contributes to your art, but it does **not** have to be entirely recursive... !

 ## Other turtle capabilities